talhanai/kaldi-diar-latte/README.md

 - Generate pronunciations from this tool: http://www.speech.cs.cmu.edu/tools/lextool.html

-The results will look something like this:
+The results will look something like this, which will be your `lexicon.txt`:
 ```
 abduct AE B D AH K T
 abducted AE B D AH K T IH D